reflectoring/reflectoring.github.io/content/blog/2022/2022-07-03-getting-started-with-aws-step-functions.md

 }
 ```
 In this parameters filter We are assigning the first element of the array to a tag named `customer` and second element of the array to a tag named `items`.
 The tags are appended `.$` to reference a node in the state's JSON input.
 For example "key2.$": "$.inputValue").
-The parameters fileter set in the visual editor lloks like this:
+The parameters filter set in the visual editor looks like this:
 {{% image alt="parameters filter" src="images/posts/aws-step-function/parameters_filter.png" %}}

 This will transform the input data of our `pass` state to: